 As part of this complex modeling, we take into account that every shipment on every lane is unique.
 The price can be affected by the cargo on the truck, the pickup and drop-off locations, whether carriers like the pickup and drop-off facilities, the time of day, the time of year, whether the lane is a head-haul or back-haul, etc. Using this data to understand how an individual shipment’s price will change over time, we’re able to bid on lanes with much higher confidence that we’ll be able to service the freight over the entire contract period.
 This in turn leads to much higher tender acceptance rates compared to industry averages.
 Even in tight markets, Convoy has maintained a tender acceptance of more than 95 percent.

 The reliability of our network and our tender acceptance are two of the reasons that the vast majority of Convoy’s freight is contracted.
-It’s also why we’re a top-five carrier for Fortune 500 companies in multiple industries, including food and beverage, consumer packaged goods (CPG), retail, packaging, equipment pooling, and more.
+It’s also why we’re a top freight partner for Fortune 500 companies in multiple industries, including food and beverage, consumer packaged goods (CPG), retail, packaging, equipment pooling, and more.

 A tightening market can be caused by a reduction in truck supply, growth in product demand, or both.
 For example, extreme weather events, major holidays, DOT week, market exits by major carriers, and new hours of service (HOS) regulations can reduce the supply of available trucks on the road.
 Conversely, strong economic conditions or high season for specific segments like produce can have a tightening effect on the market by increasing product demand.
 Most recently, the extreme demand spikes in household goods, food, and water caused by COVID-19 created an acute tightening event for US freight.